Creme de Cassis

 Bourgogne Franche-Comté

-Forever paired with white wine to make a kir, this blackcurrant liqueur has conquered France, and many other countries, since the 19th century.
-Despite the passage of time, the manufacturing process of this fruit liqueur has largely remained the same.
-Blackcurrant berries are macerated in alcohol, and then the precious juice is extracted, and sugar is added.
-Two P.G.I.s, however, set some rules to obtain the designation of Crème de Cassis de Dijon and Crème de Cassis de Bourgogne.
-Choose your favorite!
+Crème de cassis is a blackcurrant liqueur often paired with white wine to make a kir.
+Since the 19th century, this liqueur has been loved in France and beyond.
+Its manufacturing process has stayed the same: blackcurrant berries are soaked in alcohol, then the juice is extracted, and sugar is added.
+Two PGIs (Protected Geographical Indications) set the rules for Crème de Cassis de Dijon and Crème de Cassis de Bourgogne.
+Choose your favourite!

 Lo que hay que saber